Glendale, California: American era

+The arrival of the railroad in Southern California set off a real estate boom.
 In 1883, soon after Atwater Village was settled, the Atwater Tract Office brought train service to the area.
-In 1884, residents gathered to form a townsite and chose the name "Glendale".
+On March 11, 1887, Erskine Mayo Ross, Cameron E. Thom, and several others, filed the first plat for Glendale, described as "Pasadena's first and only rival."
 It was bounded by First Street (now Lexington Drive) on the north, Fifth Street (now Harvard Street) on the south, Central Avenue on the west, and the Childs Tract on the east.
-Residents to the southwest formed "Tropico" in 1887.